francbartoli/OpenGeo-Resources/README.md

 License
 -------

-Generally, the information in this repo is meant to be shared freely.
-Specific license ifnormation should be available per document.
+Generally, the information in this repository is meant to be shared freely.
+Specific license information should be available per document.